Michael Backman Ltd - Home

 The blade fits perfectly and tightly in the scabbard with little movement and no gaps.

-The blade is of significant age and no later than the 19th century.
+The blade is of significant age and probably later than the 19th century.
 The scabbard and hilt clearly are 19th century and have a fine patina.
-There is an old, small
+There is an

-repair to the tip of the nose of the hilt and some minor loss to some of the carving detail to a small section of one side of the head.
-But overall, the condition is
+old, small repair to the tip of the nose of the hilt and some minor loss to some of the carving detail to a small section of one side of the head.
+But overall, the

 Noor, F. & E. Khoo, Spirit of Wood: The Art of Malay Woodcarving, Periplus, 2003.